Introduction to Certificates

-An SSL Certificate is the digital certificate used with the most popular security protocol on the Internet (SSL).
-When you make a purchase, or access other protected content on the internet, and notice the closed lock icon at the top or bottom of your browser or the https:// prefix in the URL, it means you have established a secure SSL connection.
+A digital certificate is used to secure traffic using a popular encryption protocol called TLS (or sometimes SSL).
+When you make a purchase, or access other protected content on the internet, and notice the closed lock icon at the top or bottom of your browser or the https:// prefix in the URL, it means you have established a secure TLS connection.
 This means that your browser has examined the signed certificate received from the web site, determined it to be authentic and encrypted keys have been computed at both ends of the connection.
 During the connection all the information you enter will be encrypted before being sent to the server.

-If you run a web server and need an SSL certificate then here's how to obtain one:
+If you run a web server and need a digital certificate then here's how to obtain one:

 Obtaining a certificate